Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Reimar, Shutterstock

-The Pyredoodle is a large dog created by mixing the Great Pyrenees with the Poodle.
-It can weigh up to 100 pounds and is very affectionate, calm, and courageous.
-It makes a great guard dog is wary of strangers and can start barking until its owner makes it clear it’s ok for them to be there.
+The Pyredoodle is a large dog that was developed by mixing the Great Pyrenees with the Poodle.
+They can weigh up to 100 pounds and are very affectionate, calm, and courageous.
+They’re excellent guard dogs that are wary of strangers and can start barking until their owner makes it clear it’s ok for them to be there.

 58. Pyrenean Mastiff